hashicorp/consul/website/source/docs/guides/acl.html.md

 to restart the servers one at a time and ensure each server has joined and is operating correctly before restarting another.

-If ACLs are enabled correctly, we will now see the following warnings and info in the leader’s logs.
+If ACLs are enabled correctly, we will now see the following warnings and info in the leader's logs.

 ```sh
 2018/12/12 01:36:40 [INFO] acl: Created the anonymous token